JianLoong/jianloong.github.io/content/posts/jplag.md

 - Open-source software and available at their website [here](https://github.com/jplag/JPlag)

-- JPlag was also to produce timely results for over 450 students and generate reports as well.
+- JPlag was also able to produce timely results for over 450 students and generate reports as well.

 - It is also periodically updated.